Delia Ibarra, ESQ

 Ms. Ibarra currently resides in the Echo Park neighborhood of the City of Los Angeles, but she was raised in unincorporated East Los Angeles and in the Boyle Heights neighborhood of Los Angeles.
 She is a graduate of Garfield High School in East Los Angeles.

-In addition, Andrew serves as a Vice-President of the Board of Fire Commissioners, setting policy for the Los Angeles Fire Department.
-He was appointed by Mayor Eric Garcetti to the post in 2013.
+Prior to joining City Year, he worked in diverse public and private sectors including real estate finance and construction, political strategy, education and government.
+In addition, Andrew serves as a Vice-President of the Los Angeles Board of Fire Commissioners, which oversees the Los Angeles Fire Department.
+He was appointed by Los Angeles Mayor Eric Garcetti to the post in 2013.

-Andrew received his MBA from UCLA Anderson School of Management in 2006, and was a Coro Fellow in the 1999-2000 class.
-He graduated from Pomona College with a B.A. in International Relations, with a focus on the Pacific Rim.
+Andrew received his MBA from UCLA Anderson School of Management and graduated from Pomona College.
+He was also a Coro Fellow.

-Andrew enjoys playing the ‘cello and has played in both orchestras and local rock bands around the Los Angeles area.
-Andrew was born and raised in Los Angeles, and is a 4th generation Angeleno with a family history of service in Los Angeles local government.
-He lives with his wife and two children in the Hollywood area.
+Andrew was born and raised in Los Angeles, and is a 4th generation Angeleno with a family history of service in Los Angeles.

 Jimmy H. Hara, M.D.